giellalt/lang-luo/luo.md

-Adjectives
+Proper noun inflection
-Adjectives in the Luo (Kenya and Tanzania) language describe things.
+The Luo (Kenya and Tanzania) language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

-Pronouns
+Adjective inflection
-Pronouns in the Luo (Kenya and Tanzania) language are references to things.
+The Luo (Kenya and Tanzania) language adjectives compare.

+Noun inflection
+The LUO language nouns inflect in cases.

+# Symbol affixes

 =================================== !